Redesigning the Recess Experience

 - Ensure schoolyard designs are thoughtfully sustainable and ecologically sensitive.

-- Dr. McNamara is now a member of the Royal Society of Canada's Working Group on Children and Schools.
+- Dr. McNamara is a member of the Royal Society of Canada's Working Group on Children and Schools.
 We've published our report - you can link to the chapter on Recess here.

 - Read Lauren's article (with Tracey Vallaincourt) in Ed Can Network: Why recess matters more than ever.